-An Australian survey has found that 72 percent of respondents have Java initiatives underway.
-Does this mean Java has become the next 'must have' for local organisations?
+A recent Australian survey has found that 72 percent of respondents have Java initiatives underway.
+Does this mean Java has become the next ‘must have’ for local organisations?

 The survey, carried out by analyst META Group, found a growing interest by Australian organisations in Java application development.
 The comparative research found that in contrast only 41 percent had iniated .NET projects.

 Craig O’Shannessy, director of software development house Perfect Logic, said that the Java work it carried out had probably increased by about 90 percent over the past 12 months.